vgibilmanno/ts-react-redux-boileplate/README.md

 ## Docker

-Docker is fully optional in this boilerplate but a simple support is still provided.
+Docker is fully optional in this boilerplate but a basic support is still provided.

 ### Individual containers
 If you want to use Docker you can individually build docker images for each directory and run them separately